 Requests for service and suggestions may be submitted with the FresGo app for items such as abandoned vehicles, boats, RV’s, trailers, and semi-trucks.

 We are available by phone or in person Monday – Friday, 8:00 am to 5:00 pm, except City holidays.

 Most parking meters are enforced from 6am-6pm Monday through Friday.

 Some parking meters are enforced until 10 pm, seven days a week, when an event is taking place at the Stadium, Selland Arena, Saroyan Theatre, or Convention Center.
 Decals on the meter identify this event-specific requirement.
-For more information on downtown event parking, please see tab below.
+Information on downtown event parking.